A stroke and a seizure are both serious and impact your brain activity. The causes and effects they have on your brain health are different, however.

-Strokes and seizures share some symptoms, such as:
+Strokes and seizures share some symptoms.
+These include:

 - feelings of numbness or tingling in parts of the body